Our core principles

-Ariana is a junior at Presentation High School in San Jose who is passionate about science and math.
+Ariana is a Stanford undergraduate who is passionate about science and math.
 She is fascinated by neuroscience, and the world of biology in general, and hopes to further study these areas in college by possibly majoring in fields such as neurobiology or biochemistry.
 In her free time, she loves to draw, read, play piano, and tutor elementary students.
 She is thrilled to be a part of STAAR Lab’s research!

 Brandon Bentzley, MD, PhD